 “(c) Any of the following may make a request under subsection (b):

-(4) an heir at law, an executor or an administrator of a decedent, or to an individual who has secured a written release from the heir, when the decedent is a subject of the recording.
+(4) an heir at law, an executor or an administrator of a decedent, or to an individual who has secured a written release from an heir at law, when the decedent is a subject of the recording.
 It shall be the responsibility of the heir at law to show proof of the familial relationship.
 For purposes of such access, the deceased’s heir at law shall be: (A) The spouse of the deceased if living; (B) If there is no living spouse of the deceased, an adult child of the deceased; or (C) If there is no living spouse or adult child, a parent of the deceased.”

 While a “Level 1” fix would improve the law, it still fails to address the root of the problem: the broad discretion available to law enforcement agencies when determining whether to release criminal investigation records, regardless of medium.